benwiggy/PDFsuite/README.md

 ### 13. Page Layout (pagelayout.py)

 This script provides functions to easily draw rectangles, circles, lines, and text on a PDF page, with colours and transparency.
+It saves the results to file called "Test.pdf" on the user's Desktop.

 ## REVISION HISTORY
 Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.
 Any contributions on these terms are welcome.